How To Build a Toy Box or Toy Chest for Kids

 To get started I cut the 4’x8′ sheet almost in half the short way with my circular saw to make handling easier.
 I measured from one of the short sides to 55 inches and drew a straight line across the sheet.
 I then cut the sheet into two pieces.
 The shorter of the 2 pieces should measure about 41″x48″ while the larger of the two pieces should measure 55″x48″.
 The larger piece is going to be used for the Toy Box Bottom, Front, Back and Legs.
 The smaller piece will be used for the two Short Sides and the Top of the Toy Box.

 Next move on to the large remaining part of the sheet to cut out the Front, Back, Bottom and Legs.
 First cut the sheet the long way at 33″.
 This step is important to do first because the smaller of these two pieces will be used for the legs.
 Next cut the piece that measures 33″x55″ into three 18″ wide pieces.
 You should now have 3 pieces that measure 33″x18″.
-Finally, take one of the 33″x18″ pieces and cut an inch and a half off of one end so that the piece measures 31.5″x18″.
+Finally, take one of the 33″x18″ pieces and cut one inch off of one end so that the piece measures 32″x18″.
 This piece will be the Bottom of the toy box.
 The other 2 pieces that are 33″x18″ will be the Front and Back.

 Assembling the Toy Box